controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-snmp/README.md

 ## Pre-requisites

 - Requires the **snmptrap** command line utility, which comes included in the "*net-snmp-utils*" package (see [net-snmp.org](http://www.net-snmp.org/)).
-It must be installed with any dependent packages, i.e. with "yum" package manager:
+As an example, to install it with "yum" package manager:

   ``# yum install net-snmp-utils``